 To carry out various responsibilities, the faculty is organized into committees under the general supervision of the Faculty Council.
 The Faculty Council, Advisory Council, and the Academic Planning Committee (APC) are the key committees along with the Sub-Committee on Finance (SCOF) which is a sub-committee of the Faculty Council.
 Members of SCOF, along with the Faculty Council President (ex-officio) serve on the Budget Advisory Committee.
-With the exception of the Advisory Council, the Faculty Council, and the elected members of the Academic Planning Committee, faculty membership on regular faculty committees is appointed by the Faculty Council in consultation with the Dean of the College.
+With the exception of the Advisory Council, the Faculty Council, and the elected members of the Academic Planning Committee, faculty membership on regular faculty council shall maintain a full list of faculty Council in consultation with the Dean of the College.
 The Faculty Council shall maintain a full list of faculty committees and their members, distribute it annually at the first faculty meeting, and post it online.
 Additionally, the Faculty Council annually establishes a panel of faculty members available for assignment to Faculty Hearing Boards, Sexual Misconduct Hearing Boards, Student Conduct Hearings, and the Judicial Hearing Panels.
 A random list of faculty is created by ITS and given to the Faculty Council President to provide members for the Faculty Hearing Boards, the Student Conduct Hearings, and the Judicial Hearing Boards at the beginning of each academic year.
 Members of the Sexual Misconduct Hearing Boards are faculty volunteers who agree to be trained in issues of sexual misconduct.
 Ad Hoc Committees may be appointed by the President or Dean of the College (after consultation with the Faculty Council), or by the Faculty Council itself.

 1. The Faculty Council consists of five voting faculty members and a Faculty Council President.
 At least one of the five members is to be untenured.
-Untenured faculty serve two year terms.
+Untenured faculty serve a one- year term, with the option of a one-year exemption from committee service in the following year.
+Untenured faculty who have submitted their files for tenure in an election year will not be eligible for election as an untenured member of FC the following year.
 The tenured members are elected for three-year staggered terms.
-However, the Faculty Council President, also elected directly by the faculty, only serves a two year term.
+However, the Faculty Council President, also elected directly by the faculty, only serves a two-year term.
 If the service on FC of an untenured faculty member overlaps with a year in which they will have tenure, and they are the only untenured member of FC, another election will be held to replace them with an untenured person to fill out their vacancy.
 If another untenured faculty member is already serving on FC, the faculty member will not be replaced and simply finish their two year term.
 A member of the Faculty Council who is on leave from the College for two consecutive semesters shall be replaced by an election.
 A member elected to fill a vacancy shall serve the remainder of the term of the person being replaced.
 The terms of the outgoing Faculty Council President and Faculty Council members shall end at the conclusion of the last general faculty meeting of the year.
 The terms of the incoming Faculty Council President and the Faculty Council members shall begin immediately following the last general faculty meeting of the year.